 Types of Reporting By Whom To Whom Reasonable belief that a sexual offence has been committed by an adult against a child under 16.
 Any adult who forms a reasonable belief that a sexual offence has been committed in Victoria by an adult against a child under 16 must report that information to police.
-You will not be guilty of an offence if you do not report in the following circumstances: The victim is 16 years of age or older and does not have an intellectual disability that limits his/her capacity to make an informed decision; and he/she does not want the information reported to the police.
-The victim has disclosed the information in confidence in the course of a therapeutic relationship with you as a registered medical practitioner or counsellor.
-The victim turned 16 years of age before 27 October 2014.
-Reasonable excuses for failing to comply with the requirement include: a reasonable belief that the information a reasonable belief that the disclosure will place someone (other than the alleged perpetrator) at risk of harm.
+You will not be guilty of an offence if you do not report in the following circumstances: • The victim is 16 years of age or older and does not have an intellectual disability that limits his/her capacity to make an informed decision; and he/she does not want the information reported to the police. • The victim has disclosed the information in confidence in the course of a therapeutic relationship with you as a registered medical practitioner or counsellor. • The victim turned 16 years of age before 27 October 2014. • Reasonable excuses for failing to comply with the requirement include: • a reasonable belief that the information has already been reported to police or DFFH Child Protection disclosing all of the information • a reasonable fear that the disclosure will place someone (other than the alleged perpetrator) at risk of harm.
 Anyone aged 18 or over Victoria Police

-HOW TO MAKE A REPORT FOR MANDATORY REPORTING AND CRIMINAL OFFENCES
+4. HOW TO MAKE A REPORT FOR MANDATORY REPORTING AND CRIMINAL OFFENCES